exonum/exonum-doc/src/advanced/merkelized-map.md

 Thus, the *root hash* of the tree commits to all key–value pairs in the tree.

 !!! note
-    Unlike some map merkelization techniques used in other blockchains (e.g., AVL trees), Merkle Patricia trees and their root hashes are not dependent on the order in which elements are added or removed from the map, only on the map contents.
+    Unlike some map hashing techniques used in other blockchains (e.g., AVL trees), Merkle Patricia trees and their root hashes are not dependent on the order in which elements are added or removed from the map, only on the map contents.
 Also, small number of children for tree nodes